-Quite some feat, especially for a Belgian hailing from a small Flemish town and starting out his career as a furniture designer.
+Born in a small Flemish town, Simons started out his career as a furniture designer.
 In fact, Raf Simons ended up becoming a menswear designer almost by accident.

 After studying Industrial Design and Furniture in Genk, the young Belgian started out life as a furniture designer for various galleries.
 From 1991-1993, Simons worked at the studio of friend and mentor Walter Van Beirendonck who took Raf off to Paris Fashion Week in 1991 for a dose of design inspiration.
 It was here that Raf saw the work of fellow countryman Martin Margiela for the first time, an experience that sparked his move towards fashion design and has remained with him until this day.